Founder & Designer of Artesano: Meet Claudia Estrada

 I get inspired by everything I see, it all depends on the moment!
 In one day I can make a collection, my inspiration comes from all my experiences in my life.
 From traveling and being in different places that have different moods, light, colors, etc to my day to day life and all the things I experience.
 It can be plants, the ocean, color combinations i see in nature, clothing, etc

 The real process are the people that are part of it.

-Sourcing the right materials that are align with sustainability added another challenge.
+Sourcing the right materials that are align with your values in terms of sustainability has added another challenge.
 Was it hard to find Toquilla straw and other materials that are pesticide free?
 How are the growing techniques on Ecuadorian farms these days compared to what we hear from many Western plantations?